Which specialties are considered competitive?

 - Academic versus community based

-- Make sure you'll have exposure to the chief resident or program director at your away rotation
+- Make sure you'll have exposure to chief resident or program director at your away

-- Call or email program to make sure you meet the elective screening criteria - usually USMLE Step 1 scores.
+- Call or email program to make sure you meet with elective screening criteria - usually USMLE Step 1 scores.

-- Be confident in your preparation from the University of Nevada, Reno School of Medicine.
-Most School of Medicine students "shine" and perform very well while on away electives, which is why our match looks so good each year!
+- Be confident in your preparation from UNR Med.
+Most UNR Med students "shine" and perform very well while on away electives, which is why our Match looks so good each year!